ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 - [ ] Add field to invert motor and losdcell direction
 - [ ] send joystick data to simhub plugin and provide data as vJoy gamecontroller
 - [ ] check sebastiand issue eith sticking gas pedal
+- [ ] allow effects to move stepper beyond configured max/min position, but not the measured homing positions.

 SimHub plugin: